pebble-dev/pebble-dev.github.io/_posts/2025-03-24-introducing-bobby-our-new-pebble-assistant.md

 ### Calculations and Conversions

-Need some numbers mangled?
+Need some numbers numbered?
 Bobby can help with that!

 ![You: What is 47 squared?
 Bobby: 2,209](/images/bobby/bobby-calculation.png)
 ![You: What's 20 kg in pounds?
 Bobby: 44.092 pounds](/images/bobby/bobby-unit-conversion.png)